AndyButland/UmbracoPersonalisationGroups/ReadMe.md

     - If any one of them does, we return true (indicating to show the content)
 	- If none of them do, we return false (indicating to hide the content)

+There's also a related extension method on **UmbracoHelper** named **ShowToVisitor(IEnumerable<int> groupIds, bool showIfNoGroupsDefined = true)**.
+Using this you can pass through a list of group Ids that may be drawn from another location than the current node.

 ## Notes on particular criteria

 ### Country